Rjected/inline-reviews/README.md

 - 🎯 **Focused workflow**: Stay in your editor while reviewing PR feedback
 - ⚡ **Fast and cached**: Uses GitHub CLI with intelligent caching
 - 🔀 **VCS Support**: Works with both Git branches and Jujutsu (jj) bookmarks
+- 📍 **Diff-aware positioning**: Comments follow code changes as you edit

 ## Requirements